Skip to content

 • Great practical item everyone can use

-👉👉 Pro Tip: Cut your device slot at a slight backward angle (10–15°) —
+👉👉 Pro Tip: Cut your device slot at a slight backward angle (10–15°) — it holds your phone or tablet much more securely and looks more professional.

 Quick Step-By-Step: How to Make a Wooden Device Stand